MCMicS/jenkins-control-plugin/README.md

 ### Run Intellij from IntelliJ

-Create a Gradle Run configuration with jenkinsTask `runIdea` and just run it.
+Create a Gradle Run configuration with task `runIdea` and just run it.

 ## Limitations
 * This software is written under Apache License 2.0.